mir701/lightning-process-builder-tutorial/create-lightning-application.md

 ## Step 2: Define the Criteria
-Now that we have determined *Where* the process will evaluate, we need to define *when* this process should run.
+Now that we have determined *Where* the process will evaluate, we need to define *When* this process should run.
 Notice you have the ability to create multiple action paths based on True/False criteria.
 For this tutorial we will be creating one process path with immediate actions, but using the Lightning Process Builder you can create multiple different criteria as well as subsequent immediate and scheduled actions.

 1. Select **Add Criteria** in your Process Builder Screen
 2. Define Criteria details